-The Secure Subject Devices required to contain the private key corresponding to the SWIFT Qualified Certificate (the Hardware Security Module, HSM) are provided to the Subscribers by SWIFT.
-The creation of the Certificate key pair is performed by and under sole control of the Subscriber.
+The Secure Subject Devices required to contain the private key corresponding to the SWIFT Qualified Certificate for Electronic Seals (the Hardware Security Module, HSM) are provided to the Subscribers by SWIFT.
+The creation of the certificate key pair is performed by and under sole control of the Subscriber.
 The private key is generated in the HSM and cannot be exported in clear text form.